Announcement of treasury shares

 Company Registration No. 32266355

-Copenhagen, Denmark, February 6, 2020 – Orphazyme A/S (ORPHA.CO), a biopharmaceutical company pioneering Heat-Shock Protein response for the treatment of neurodegenerative orphan diseases, hereby announces that pursuant to Section 31 of the Danish Capital Markets Act Orphazyme holds 3,071,673 treasury shares of DKK 1 each corresponding to 15.35 % of the total share capital and voting rights of Orphazyme as of today.
+Copenhagen, Denmark, February 7, 2020 – Orphazyme A/S (ORPHA.CO), a biopharmaceutical company pioneering Heat-Shock Protein response for the treatment of neurodegenerative orphan diseases, hereby announces with reference to the completed offering of 7,032,937 new shares and existing shares in a directed issue and private placement as announced by company announcement no. 12/2020 on February 7, 2020 that Orphazyme as of today no longer holds any treasury shares.

 For additional information, please contact